on orders of $85 or more

-An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2013
+An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2016

 Origins Available: Scottish-Alt

 names are derived from the names of houses, manors, estates, regions, and entire counties.
 As a general rule, the greater the distance between an individual and their homeland, the larger the territory they were named after.
 For example, a person who only moved to another parish would be known by the name of their original village, while people who migrated to a different country were often known by the name of a region or country from which they came.
 The name Crawford is derived from the Old English words "crawa," which means "crow," and "ford," which means "a river crossing," and indicates that the original bearer lived near a ford where crows nested.

 Spelling variations of this family name include: Crawford, Crawfurd, Craufurd, Crawferd, Crawfford, Crafford, Craford, Crafort, Crayford and many more.

 This web page shows only a small excerpt of our Crawford research.
 Another 211 words (15 lines of text) covering the years 1240, 1297, 1530, 1603, 1625, 1710, 1643 and are included under the topic Early Crawford History in all our PDF Extended History products

 Another 41 words (3 lines of text) are included under the topic Early Crawford Notables in all our PDF Extended History products

 , but this topic is not covered in this excerpt.
 Another 99 words (7 lines of text) about their life in Ireland

 Some of the first settlers of this family name were: